rmariuzzo/cloud9-emmet-ext/README.md

  2. Clone your fork into Cloud9 IDE.
  3. Start a terminal in Cloud9 IDE and type: `npm install` (this will download and install some dependencies).
  4. In Cloud9 IDE go to _Tools_ and click over _Extension Manager_.
- 5. Add the URL of your working: `https://c9.io/<your-username>/cloud9-emmet-ext/workspace/cloud9-emmet-ext.js`.
+ 5. Add the URL of your working copy: `https://c9.io/<your-username>/cloud9-emmet-ext/workspace/cloud9-emmet-ext.js`.

 Now, you are good to code!